jalik/js-observer/README.md

 ## Introduction

 The Observer design pattern is a well known pattern to create reactive applications.
-For example, your can attach listeners to a form text field, then when the text field value changes, all listeners are notified of that change and thus can do something in response.
+For example, your can attach observers to a form text field, then when the text field value changes, all observers are notified of that change and thus can do something in response.

-**This library is tested with unit tests.**
+**This library has been unit tested.**

-## Attaching a listener and notify it
+## Attaching an observer and notify it

-The following code shows how to attach a listener and how to notify it of events.
+The following code shows how to attach an observer and how to notify it of events.

 ```js
 import Observer from "@jalik/observer";